 Dispose of Items that Create Hazards for Children to Eliminate Them Altogether

 3. Limit the number of small objects around the house.
-Younger children are curious beings that like to put objects in their mouths.
-Dispose of any unnecessary small objects and put the remainder out of reach of children.
+Younger children are curious beings who like to put objects in their mouths.
+Dispose of any unnecessary small objects and put the remainder out of children’s reach.

 4. Tie up plastic bags and dispose of them promptly.
-Just like small objects, plastic bags are a choke hazard for children.
+Just like small objects, plastic bags are a choking hazard for children.
 Do not leave them around the house.

 5. Eliminate or tie up the strings for your blinds.
-Children can easily find themselves tangle in these strings.
+Children can easily find themselves tangled in these strings.

 Secure Hazards and Lock Down Objects

 6. Install a lockable fence around your pool.
 Hundreds of children drown in U.S. pools and hot tubs each year.

 7. Make it difficult for children to make it onto elevated surfaces.
 If you give a kid the chance to climb a ladder, he will do it.
 The same goes for anything that can get him up to a higher level.
 Even a fall from a relatively low surface can be deadly.